Duquesne University Kline School Of Law – Must Know Facts

 3. What Is The LSAT Score For Duquesne Law School?

-LSAT scores for admitted students at Duquesne University Kline School of Law typically range from 154 to 159, placing the median score at 156.
-This range reflects the middle 50 percent of enrolled students and offers a benchmark for assessing competitiveness within the applicant pool.
+LSAT scores for admitted students at Duquesne University Kline School of Law generally range from 154 to 159, with a median around 156.
+This range represents the middle 50 percent of accepted applicants and serves as a helpful benchmark.
+Applicants with scores within or above this range are typically considered more competitive during the admissions process.

 Conclusion